-ANSWER: Were Paul and Timothy good friends?
-I doubt they were when they first met.
+Answer: It is doubtful that Paul and Timothy were good friends right after they met.
 Paul (called Saul before his conversion), by his own admission, persecuted Christians.
 He stated this fact rather bluntly before a large crowd at Jerusalem's temple who wanted to kill him!

 "I (Paul) am a Jew . . . brought up here in Jerusalem as a student of Gamaliel.
 I persecuted to the death the people who followed this Way (the teachings of Jesus Christ).
 I arrested men and women and threw them into prison . . .
 (Acts 22:3 - 4)